nitardus/diogenes.el/README.md

 ------------

 Please make sure that you have a working installation of Diogenes.
-After that, copy the diogenes.el someplace in your elisp load path, e.g. to ~/.emacs.d/elisp (make sure that this folder exists and is in the load-path list, like so:
+After that, clone this repository someplace in your elisp load path, e.g. to ~/.emacs.d/elisp (make sure that this folder exists and is in the load-path list, like so:

-	(add-to-list 'load-path (expand-file-name "~/.emacs.d/elisp"))
+	(add-to-list 'load-path (expand-file-name "~/.emacs.d/elisp/diogenes.el"))

 Now require it and set the path to the diogenes-libary-path variable to the "server" subfolder of your Diogenes installation: